 Copenhagen’s rainy rep and slippery-when-snowy streets make a fitted waterproof, sturdy umbrella and pair of cosy boots savvy suitcase additions.

-All rooms (except Junior Suite 15, Suite 16 and Executive Suite 17) are wheelchair accessible, and there’s a lift to all floors.
+All rooms (except Suites 1, 2 and 3) are wheelchair accessible, and there’s a lift to all floors.

 Pets can stay for a flat fee of DKK1,100.
 A basket, water bowl, edible treats on arrival, a toy and a little 'Shhh, dog is sleeping' sign are provided.
 Furry friends are allowed everywhere but the restaurant and Tivoli Gardens.
 See more pet-friendly hotels in Copenhagen.

-Extra beds can be added to the Corner Suites, and they have a separate living room, so parents can get a little privacy.
+Extra beds can be added to the Corner Suites.
+One-Bedroom Suites and Executive Suites have separate living rooms, so parents can get a little privacy.

 The hotel’s Tivoli Gardens setting is ideal for children – with amusement-park rides mere steps away (hotel guests enter free).
 It’s also a safe place to let kids bomb about on bikes (available to hire for over-12s), and there are U-rated DVDs and large TVs in rooms and suites for cosy family movie nights.